JohPa8696/TechnicalChallenge/README.md

-# Servian Technical Challenge
+# Getting Things Done App
 ## Description:
 This is a single page application designed to be run inside a container or on a vm (IaaS) with a postgres database to store data.

-# 1. Architecture
+# 2. Architecture
 - Architecture
 ![alt text](GTD-Architecture-no-vnet.png "Wish had time to build this")